Expert Advice Exchange

 Read the full list of advice areas and eligibility criteria in the EAX applicant brochure.

 To date, the EAX has facilitated 2,162 hours of pro-bono advice through 135 pairings of for-purpose organisations with 41 advisory firms.
 The EAX was established as a pilot program two years ago.
-We are currently reviewing the EAX program.
-This review will be completed in the second half of 2017.

 Introductory advice packages

 As a result of strong demand for the EAX in 2015, the Office has worked with some advisory firms to support social sector organisations in ways other than one-on-one advice.
 Introductory advice packages on legal structure, governance and intellectual property are now available.